Updated: Dec. 29th, 2024

-New Year’s Eve is right around the corner.
-Are your friends and family declaring their resolutions yet?
-Are you?
-So many people see the new year as a time for change, a time to be a better person.
-I always think it’s wonderful when someone is ready to take charge of their own happiness and health.
+“It’s time to make my resolutions – and I’ll break them by next week!”
+My friend Jennie was laughing as she said this, but she’s probably right.
+So many people see the new year as a time for change, a time to become a better person.
+And I think that’s great!
+It’s amazing when someone is ready to take charge of their own health and happiness.
 But all too often, New Year’s resolutions simply aren’t effective in changing behavior long term.

-In fact, according to statistics from the University of Scranton Journal of Clinical Psychology a few years ago, only 8% of people are successful in following through on New Year’s resolutions long term.
-Another experiment in 2007 had similar results, with only 12% meeting their resolution goals by the end of the year.
+Several years ago, statistics from the University of Scranton Journal of Clinical Psychology indicated that only 8% of people are successful in following through on New Year’s resolutions long term.
+A 2007 experiment had similar results, with only 12% meeting their resolution goals by the end of the year.

-At the end of each year, I hear women setting lofty goals.
-This year, they say, they’ll lose that extra 50 pounds, cut out all sweets, or hit the gym every single day.
-Here’s the problem with those kind of resolutions: your bad habits took years – maybe even decades – to form.
+All too often I hear women setting lofty goals for the year ahead: they’ll lose that extra 50 pounds, cut out all sweets, or hit the gym every single day.
+Here’s the problem with that kind of resolution: your bad habits took years – maybe even decades – to form.
 So how realistic is it to think you can change them overnight?

-If you haven’t been inside a gym in years, it’s very unlikely that you’ll be able to get yourself out there every day.
+If you haven’t been inside a gym in years, it’s highly unlikely that you’ll be able to get yourself out there every day.
 If you’re addicted to sugar, tossing aside all desserts might prove impossible.
-So many women who say they’re going to make huge changes give up altogether when they hit the first bump.
-Instead of picking up where they left off, they think Maybe next year.
-Doesn’t that seem counterproductive?
-To give up for a whole year because you had a temporary setback?

 It’s said that the ritual of New Year’s resolutions dates back to ancient Romans who promised the god Janus, deity of new beginnings, that they would behave better in the coming year.
 But new beginnings can happen any time, and I always remind women that any day is a good day for change.
 And small changes that stick are better than big ones that don’t!

-I also hear resolutions from women that aren’t at all specific.
+I also hear women making resolutions that aren’t at all specific.
 So many women talk about “eating healthy” or “exercising more.”
 But there is so much wiggle room in those statements that it’s nearly impossible to know if you’re following through.

 It’s fun to celebrate achieving a goal, but without specifics, how will you know when it’s time?
 And how will you hold yourself accountable if you haven’t defined exactly what healthy eating means to you, how often you plan to exercise, or whatever end result you’re hoping for?